Notebook and postcards written by Florence Hobbes, c 1916-1917 - Part 2

 Notes for letters - Mother

-Hard waiting for mail to & from
+Horrid waiting for mail to & from

-- poor old Grace, only just heard-
+Poor old Grace, only just heard-

 what a day France day